-- a) Be ready 10 minutes prior to the scheduled pick-up time. - b) Keep pets under control prior to the operator arriving. - c) Keep steps and walkways clear of snow and ice. - d) Have the fare ready when the operator arrives. - e) Drive mobility devices in a safe manner. - f) Stay seated with their seatbelt fastened until the vehicle stops. - g) Listen to the operator when getting on and off the vehicle.
+- a) Be ready 10 minutes prior to the scheduled pick-up time. - b) Make sure their mobility device is in good working order and does not need any repairs. - Ensure footrests are on a mobility device.
+Customers with mobility devices will only be transported without footrests if a medical condition exists for safety reasons. - d) Keep pets under control prior to the operator arriving. - e) Keep steps and walkways clear of snow and ice. - f) Have the fare ready when the operator arrives. - g) Drive mobility devices in a safe manner. - h) Stay seated with their seatbelt fastened until the vehicle stops. - i) Listen to the operator when getting on and off the vehicle. - j) Not speak to or distract the operator when the operator is driving. - k) Wear proper clothes and footwear for the weather, unless an exception must be made for medical reasons. - Not recline their motorized wheelchair unless an exception must be made for medical reasons. - m) Speak with respect and not swear or use abusive words when speaking with operators, other customers and clerks. - n) Not smoke in the vehicle including e-cigarettes. - o) Not use scents such as aftershave and perfumes. - p) Not use alcohol, cannabis, or non-prescription drugs in the vehicle.
+All alcohol and cannabis being transported must be closed and out of sight. - q) Not touch the equipment in the vehicle. - r) Not transport any hazardous materials.

-- h) Wear proper clothes and footwear for the weather, unless an exception must be made for medical reasons. - i) Not recline their motorized wheelchair unless an exception must be made for medical reasons. - j) Speak with respect and not swear or use abusive words when speaking with operators, other customers and clerks. - k) Not smoke in the vehicle including e-cigarettes. - I) Not use scents such as aftershave and perfumes. - m) Not use alcohol, cannabis, or non-prescription drugs in the vehicle.
-All alcohol and cannabis being transported must be closed and out of sight. - n) Not touch the equipment in the vehicle. - o) Not transport any hazardous materials. - p) Not sell or pass out information without the approval of paratransit. - q) Not touch other customers and operators.
+- s) Not sell or pass out information without the approval of paratransit. - t) Not touch other customers and operators.